-The number of selfies and images of lunch which are uploaded to social media every minute is staggering, and it’s overdone.
-Most social posts are intended to feed the ego of the poster and have little regard for the audience.
-You can create a more significant following if you post images you know your audience craves.
+The number of selfies and images of lunch uploaded to social media every minute is staggering, and it’s overdone.
+Most social posts are intended to feed the poster’s ego and have little regard for the audience.
+You can create a more significant following by posting images you know your audience craves.

-Beautiful scenery is one thing, but if you post a little story about the inspiration behind the image, or even provide details about the settings and equipment you used, you will inspire your audience and grow your following.
+Beautiful scenery is one thing, but if you post a little story about the inspiration behind the image or provide details about the settings and equipment you used, you will inspire your audience and grow your following.

 Where to share Your Images

 All photographers know about Flickr, Pinterest, and Facebook, but there are more places to upload your images and show off your skillset than the three major players.
 Here are a few more sites created for photographers where you can share your love of social media photography with other M43 enthusiasts:

 - Youpic.com – Showcase your best work, find inspiration, and gain insightful tips by engaging with fellow photographers on the site.
 You can even set up a shop to sell your work directly.